Sameer9612/authentication/docs/USER_GUIDE.md

 ### Deleting an Employee
 1. From the Employee Dashboard, click the delete icon (trash) next to the employee
 2. Confirm the deletion

+## Role Management

+### Creating a Role
+1. Navigate to the Role Dashboard
+2. Click "New Role"
+3. Fill in the form:
+   - Role Name (select from dropdown)
+   - Position (select from dropdown)
+   - Description
+4. Click "Save"

+### Editing a Role
+1. From the Role Dashboard, click the edit icon (pencil) next to the role
+2. Make necessary changes
+3. Click "Save"

+### Deleting a Role
+1. From the Role Dashboard, click the delete icon (trash) next to the role
+2. Confirm the deletion

 ## Search Functionality